Ward of court

-Property cannot be bought on behalf of a Ward as a pure investment because this does not at present constitute an Authorised Trustee Security.
+Property cannot be bought on behalf of a ward as a pure investment.

-A property may be bought on behalf of the Ward if the Ward:
+A property may be bought on behalf of the ward if they

-- Is able to reside in the community, and
+- Are able to reside in the community

-- Does not have adequate or suitable accommodation elsewhere
+- Do not have adequate or suitable accommodation elsewhere

 Medical care for Wards

 If a Ward needs medical treatment for which a consent form is required by the hospital, the approval of the President of the High Court should be obtained.
 In emergency cases, it may not be possible to gain approval.
 In this case, normal medical considerations should apply.